Monadex-Labs/monadex-frontend-v1/README.md

 - soso:debugged show token on addLiquidity
 - soso: currentrly debbugging the bug where when we pass a token address we should see the token name on the currency search Tokens.ts | CurrencySearch.ts
+- soso: added useFetchListCallback + some others utils files
+- soso: still tyring to debug the show token on the currencySearch
+- todo: debut the address find tokens as well
+# TODO:fix errors when user entrer an address of a token + show the tokenList on the currencySearch